 The main Mile End campus is home to the Faculty of Humanities and Social Science and the Faculty of Science and Engineering.
 Two miles away, the University’s Whitechapel campus is the location for St Barts and the London School of Medicine & Dentistry.
 Further teaching buildings can be found on another site three miles from Mile End at Smithfield, and the University’s Centre for Commercial Law Studies is in Lincoln’s Inn Fields in Holborn, four miles from the main campus.
 Students travelling between the sites and around London generally, benefit from discounted Oyster travel cards which can be used on all public transport in London.

-There are approximately 6,000 international students at Queen Mary hailing from 100 different countries, representing about 33% of all students.
+There are approximately 8,400 international students at Queen Mary's, hailing from over 160 different countries, representing about 48% of all students.

 For more information, please visit Pathway & Foundation page.

-The total student population of Queen Mary is just under 18,000 of which over 13,000 are undergraduates and over 4,500 are postgraduate.
+The total student population of Queen Mary is just under 18,000 of which over 13,000 are undergraduates and over 4,500 are postgraduates.